TV -- FS-Southwest (HD), SNET-West (HD)

 Another player that fans may see tonight is Henrik Karlsson.
 The netminder was in the starter's spot during the pregrame skate.
 While he had yet to be told if he was going to start against the Stars, given that both he and Miikka Kiprusoff were on the ice for the optional skate, there is a good chance he will be in net.

 Season series -- This is the second of four meetings between the two Western Conference foes.
 Calgary got the better of the Stars in the first go-around in late December with a 3-2 shootout win on Dec.
 23. Alex Tanguay scored the tying goal late in regulation and added the lone shootout goal.

-Big story -- The Stars and Flames are two teams heading in opposite directions.
+Big story -- The Stars and Flames are two teams heading in the wrong direction.
 After Thursday night's 4-2 win at Edmonton, the Stars sit atop the Pacific Division and are riding a franchise-record eight-game road winning streak.
 Meanwhile, the Flames are stuck in 14th place bottom of the Western Conference standings and are coming off a 6-0 home loss to Minnesota on Wednesday.

 Stars -- The surprising Stars have had a great start to 2011 and have done almost nothing but win.
 Since defeating St. Louis to start the month of January, the Stars have gone 7-0-1 prior to this match against the Flames.
 Thursday night's win at Edmonton was the perfect start to a current three-game road trip against Western Canada.

 The hero on Thursday was goaltender Kari Lehtonen, who made 30 saves and improved to 6-0-1 in his last seven games.

 "He has been there to backstop us the whole year," forward Jamie Benn said.
 "He's a great goalie and he definitely did a helluva job tonight."